University of St Andrews

 Keeping up to date with over 800 sites is a tough task.
 Before joining the team, the entire WordPress multisite was audited every 6 months or so and the data was kept in a manually updated spreadsheet.
 To help with the maintenance, I developed a plugin that allows super admins to audit the multisite and download the data as a spreadsheet.
 Based on the University’s WordPress policy, the plugin gathers data on:

-The plugin has saved us weeks of work in not having to manually update our records and allows us to maintain the multisite easier, and quicky provide data when requested.
+The plugin has saved the team weeks of work in not having to manually update their records and allows them to maintain the multisite easier, and quickly provide data when requested.

-With the Privacy and Electronic Communications Regulations (PECR) in effect, we needed an effective way to set cookies and an easy way for users to consent (or not).
-The service we use on the main University website had a WordPress plugin but there was one major issue - the cookies and other settings had to be manually set on each subsite.
+With the Privacy and Electronic Communications Regulations (PECR) in effect, the team needed an effective way to set cookies and an easy way for users to consent (or not).
+The service that’s used on the main University website had a WordPress plugin but there was one major issue - the cookies and other settings had to be manually set on each subsite.
 With over 800 sites, this was unfeasible, especially if something needed to be changed in the future.

 The plugin has since evolved into a fully fledged cookie consent plugin that saves cookie preferences across the various University subdomains and acts as a standalone cookie consent solution for external domains.